 NASA ranked best place to work in government six years running

 Government Executive | December 6, 2017

 Federal worker morale ticks up overall but drops at State, FBI

 NBC News | December 6, 2017

 Best Places methodology

-The vast majority of the data used to develop these rankings were collected by the Office of Personnel Management (OPM) through its Federal Employee Viewpoint Survey (FEVS).
-The survey was administered April through June 2015 to permanent executive branch employees and was completed by more than 421,700 federal workers, for a response rate of 49.7 percent, which increased by 2.9 point from 2015.
-For further details, see Best Places methodology.
+The vast majority of the data used to develop these rankings were collected by the Office of Personnel Management through its federal employee viewpoint survey.
+The survey was administered May through June 2017 to permanent executive branch employees and was completed by 486,105 federal workers.
+This represents a response rate of 45.5 percent, a decline of 0.3 points from 2016.

 The Partnership for Public Service is a nonpartisan, nonprofit organization that seeks to revitalize our federal government by inspiring a new generation to serve and transform the way government works.